What is a Special Opportunity Area?

 How Do I Apply for an SOA Hunt?

 Limited quota permits to hunt the SOAs are obtained through an online registration and selection process.
 Applicants apply online for a preferred SOA property hunt date.
-The drawing is similar to the alligator hunt selection process with the applicant accumulating preference points each year they don't get selected.
+The purchase of a Wildlife Management Area License is required to accept your "hunter" or "alternate" status following the draw.
+PURCHASE LICENSE HERE

 What is the Cost to Hunt an SOA?